Thomas J. Watson School of Engineering and Applied Science — Graduate Programs[ top ]

 Watson School graduate students are expected to follow the academic policies and procedures set forth by the Graduate School, as well as their academic department.
 For Graduate School academic policies and procedures, please refer to the Graduate School Manual (https://www.binghamton.edu/grad-school/manual/) or to the University Bulletin section titled "Academic Policies and Procedures for Graduate Students."
 Graduate students must also be familiar with the policies and procedures established by their academic department.

 Research in the Watson School spans all academic departments.
-Areas of specialization are multidisciplinary and reflect the interests of Watson School faculty members.
+Areas of specialization are multidisciplinary and reflect the talents and interests of Watson School faculty members.
 For more information regarding Watson School research such as organized research centers, funding opportunities, and current faculty awards, please refer to the Watson School Research web page (https://www.binghamton.edu/watson/research/), as well as the individual Watson School departmental web pages.
 For more information on our research equipment and facilities, please visit the Watson School Facilities and Equipment web page (https://www.binghamton.edu/watson/facilities/).[ top ]

 - Biomedical Engineering